nf-core/website/markdown/developers/tutorials/unofficial_pipelines.md

 ---
-title: "Tutorial: Reusing nf-core components in non-nf-core pipelines. "
+title: "Tutorial: Using nf-core components outside nf-core"
 subtitle: Guidance on how to use nf-core code and best practices in non-nf-core pipelines.
 ---